-Driver killed in crash with loaded JCPS bus has been identified
+‘All of a sudden I blacked out’: JCPS student survives deadly bus crash

 LMPD spokeswoman Beth Ruoff said the bus was attempting to cross Ballardsville Road from Hickory Forest Drive to Silver Wing Boulevard when it was T-boned by a Kia heading eastbound on Ballardsville Road.

-JCPS spokeswoman Renee Murphy said bus 0778 was carrying approximately 60 students to Ballard High School and Kammerer Middle School.
+Bus 0778 was carrying approximately 60 students to Ballard High School and Kammerer Middle School, JCPS spokeswoman Renee Murphy said.

-A WAVE 3 News crew saw several students being checked by emergency personnel at the scene.
-The number and types of injuries suffered by the students was not known, but most appeared to be walking on their own.

 Norton Healthcare spokeswoman Maggie Roetker said 14 children who were passengers on the bus were treated at Norton Children’s Hospital downtown campus and the Norton Children’s Medical Center on Chamberlain Lane.
 Roetker said all of the patients are in good condition.